 An agent working on commission has motivation to negotiate and get you top dollar for your house.
 They’ll market it online and through their network, and may already have interested buyers in their agency.
 When it’s time to negotiate, they’ll know which seller concessions are common in your market.

 Flat fee brokerages often make their money on volume — selling as many homes as possible — and might not invest the same amount of time and attention to your property.
 And they could rush through negotiations just to close the sale and move on.

 Might not save as much on commissions as you think you will.

 Real estate commissions can be confusing, which is why many homeowners might think the flat fee is all that they’ll pay.
-But since sellers pay the buyer’s agent 2%-3%, expect to pay more.
+But since sellers pay the buyer’s agent 2%-3%, you can expect to pay more than just the flat fee or listing agent’s commission.
 You can budget for your listing agent’s fee, but there’s still unpredictability in the final selling price and how much you’ll pay for the buyer’s agent’s commission.

 You could incur additional expenses.

 Some flat fee services only provide the bare minimum.
 Read the fine print and find out what that flat fee covers before you sign their contract because according to Allen, there’s wide variability in what flat fee brokerages will and won’t do for the client.

 He says that some of them “charge additional money for photos, for signage, lockboxes, and there’s not going to be any open houses in your home.
 The client is still in charge of scheduling showings and negotiating contracts.
 You’re only paying for a service of getting your home on the MLS.”
 If you want your listing to attract interested buyers, you could wind up paying a lot out of pocket.

 Do you know the laws in your state for seller’s disclosures?
 While they vary by state, most require that sellers provide some basic information about the home to potential buyers.
 If you fill these forms out incorrectly or purposefully omit something, you could face legal ramifications.